locomotivecms/search/README.md

 - Clone the project <code>git clone git@github.com:locomotivecms/search.git</code>
 - Start mongodb if it is not already running
 - Create an Algolia account
-- Set the following env variables based on your Algolia account: ALGOLIA_APPLICATION_ID and ALGOLIA_API_KEY
+- Set the following env variables based on your Algolia account: `ALGOLIA_APPLICATION_ID` and `ALGOLIA_API_KEY` (or add a new file named .env.test at the root of the project)
 - Run the tests <code>bundle exec rspec</code>
 - Write your failing tests
 - Make the tests pass